alridev/figma/README.md

 - **Image Export**: Export nodes from Figma files into raster formats such as PNG or JPEG.
 [GET image](https://www.figma.com/developers/api#get-images-endpoint), [GET image fills](https://www.figma.com/developers/api#get-image-fills-endpoint)

+- **Font Find**: Getting a static link to download a font file from static.figma.com.

 For more detailed information about the Figma REST API and its capabilities, please refer to the [official documentation](https://www.figma.com/developers/api).

 Please note that at this time, the library implements only file operations and image export.
 Support for other Figma API features may be added in future versions.